mlaaker/derdirectory/README.md

 # DER Directory
 ## _A [Homebrew-style](https://brew.sh/) catalog & API for connected home/business energy-making/saving devices & the virtual power plants with which they can connect_

+**Problem statement:** Understanding whether any of your existing home or business' devices can connect with money-returning [Virtual Power Plant (VPP)](https://rmi.org/clean-energy-101-virtual-power-plants/) services, much less which _potential_ devices could work in your existing setup _and_ earn you money is a maddeningly complex, regionally different, byzantine process that is not conducive to _expediting humanity’s move to clean all-electric power & a grid that can support that sizable shift._

-Programmatically-accessible catalog of the various interconnection and management opportunities as well as security characteristics of Distributed Energy Resources (DER) devices (whether for consumer or commercial usage) to outline which products may or may not work with your smart home network (Hubs) and/or [Virtual Power Plant (VPP)](https://rmi.org/clean-energy-101-virtual-power-plants/) provider(s).
+DER Directory is a **programmatically-accessible catalo**g of the various interconnection and management opportunities as well as security characteristics of Distributed Energy Resources (DER) devices (whether for consumer or commercial usage) to outline which products may or may not work with your smart home network (Hubs) and/or VPP provider(s).
 By exposing this catalog in this manner, anyone can create/edit device, hub, and VPP 'recipes' to ensure the community has the latest information on these devices' capabilities and connections.